apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ron DeSantis says he will win Iowa - POLITICO**
+**Exercise, diet and mood can improve vaccine effectiveness**

-You can read more about it [here](https://www.politico.com/news/2023/12/03/desantis-projects-confidence-iowa-00129772).
+You can read more about it [here](https://www.washingtonpost.com/wellness/2023/12/03/vaccines-diet-exercise-attitude/).

 ## Requirements
 - Python 3.8